tomaskulich/vim-parinfer-bare/README.md

 ## vim-parinfer-bare

 This is a lightweight version of [vim-parinfer](https://github.com/oakmac/parinfer-viml).
-For me this is just a temporary solution until the before the various aspects of the before metioned plugin is fixed.
+For me this is just a temporary solution until the before the various aspects of the before mentioned plugin is fixed.

 ## Installation